J.Lo’s ex predicts a bleak future with Ben Affleck; this was what he said

 They just got married and some are already talking about the separation of Jennifer Lopez and Ben Affleck.
 Just a few weeks after Bennifer said yes at the altar in Las Vegas, the singer’s ex-husband came out to talk about it.

-Is about Ojani Noah, 48, who says that his ex-wife is a woman who falls in love, but that her attention does not last long.
+This is Ojani Noa, 48, who says that his ex-wife is a woman who falls in love, but that her attention does not last long.
 As reported by DailyMail, Jen’s first of four husbands has spoken out about the singer’s effusiveness and her struggles with staying in love with her.

 Their relationship lasted two years, they married in 1997 and divorced a year later.
 “We were together romantically for two years, but we’ve been friends for almost a decade,” she says.
 At the time, he was working as a waiter and Jen was on the rise in her career.